Exclusive: American Airlines to retire more jets, including vintage 737s, in coronavirus downturn

 Airlines’ fleet plans had been structured around expectations that global travel demand would continue to grow this year and beyond, but now analysts do not expect passenger traffic to recover 2019 levels for some time.

+As jets head to parking lots or graveyards, an American 767 landed in Miami from Lima, Peru late Monday in what could have been the final flight for its 767 fleet.

+So far American has temporarily parked 135 out of 150 widebodies — including 787 Dreamliners — and more than 300 single-aisle jets, and may continue to park more of its smaller aircraft as the crisis continues, Isom told employees.

-Reporting by Tracy Rucinski; Editing by Tim Hepher and Nick Zieminski
+Reporting by Tracy Rucinski; Editing by Tim Hepher, Nick Zieminski and Lisa Shumaker